No — Google Search has been blocked in mainland China since 2010, and the rest of the suite followed by 2014

 Why Google doesn't work in mainland China

-Google has been widely reported as blocked in mainland China since around 2010, after Google publicly stopped censoring search results on google.cn and redirected mainland users to its Hong Kong service.
+Google Search has been widely reported as blocked in mainland China since 2010, after Google publicly stopped censoring search results on google.cn and redirected mainland users to its Hong Kong service.
+The rest of the Google suite — Gmail, Drive, Docs, Play — followed as the Great Firewall tightened through 2014.

 - ✓The Great Firewall blocks google.com and the network of related domains that Google's apps depend on for authentication and data.